-John McGrath – Motivational Speaker Born the first of four sons, John was one of those boys who, during that time, were often not able to receive positive, empowering input towards their sense of self, life-skills, education and vocation.
+John McGrath was born the first of four sons, John was one of those boys who, during that time, were often not able to receive positive, empowering input towards their sense of self, life-skills, education and vocation.

 With the rise in unemployment and poverty, thousands of Irish fled the country for the safety of the States or the UK, leaving behind a bleak socio-economic vacuum, that was the Ireland of the 80’s.

 John now looks back at his roots and sees how they shaped his belief that challenges can either make or break a man; a powerful forge for transformation.
 Book John through Conference Speakers